Dead4ever07/Project/README.md

 SVG elements can undergo multiple transformations via the transform attribute, influenced by the transform-origin for certain operations.
 The supported transformations are translate, rotate, and scale.

-Additionally, SVG elements can be grouped using the <g> element to share transformations and duplicated using the <use> element.
+Additionally, SVG elements can be grouped using the ‹g› element to share transformations and duplicated using the ‹use› element.

 The program will retrieve an SVG file from the input folder and perform the following steps:

 - Identify the shape (or group, in which case it will run the function recursively for its elements) and parse them into corresponding SVGElements;
 - Check for any transformation functions and adjust the shape accordingly;
 - Check the presence of an “id” attribute (which is used to store the attributes and reference a shape);
-- If the "<use>" element is found, it searches for the corresponding id in a map in order to create a dynamically allocated copy of the SVGElement.
+- If the ‹g› element is found, it searches for the corresponding id in a map in order to create a dynamically allocated copy of the SVGElement.